EU ruling against Google opens 'opportunity,' rival says

 The 4.34 billion euro penalty comes on top of a 2.42 billion euro fine ($2.8 billion) that regulators imposed on Google a year ago for favoring its shopping listings in search results.

 Neither fine will cripple the company.
-Google parent Alphabet, made $9.4 billion in profit in the first three months of the year and has over $100 billion in cash reserves.
+Google parent Alphabet, made $9.4 billion in profit in the first three months of the year and has more than $100 billion in cash reserves.

 "What is important is that Google has to change its abusive behavior," said Rich Stables, CEO of the rival search engine Kelkoo.